 Since this is my website, it focuses more on my direct Welch line, but my research intersects with other lines and information that you may find valuable for your own genealogy.
 I have a lot of duplicate entries I still need to clean up and aunts/uncles I need to add, after my snatch and grab during my free month of access to ancestry.com.
 But I will get it all organized and when I do, I’ll provide a GEDCOM file of everything.

-My grandfather, Samuel Timothy Welch, was an abusive alcoholic who gambled regularly.
+My grandfather, Samuel Timothy Welch, was a farmer and an abusive alcoholic who gambled regularly.
 He was so abusive, that Dad never spanked us, having been so affected.

 Sam was shot six times in the back (with his own gun) by his best friend, and died right before my Dad turned 14 years old.
 Sam’s killer (My mother thinks Dad said his last name was Vandingham and he went by Van) visited my grandmother, Annie Pearl Temple, after losing everything he owned to Sam in a poker game.